 The standard base code "low cost" configuration is comprised of the required basic home "package" plus those points that would achieve code compliance at the lowest cost.
 The measures selected in this example to achieve the required five points include tightening up the building's air leakage to 1 ACH50 and installing a more efficient heat recovery ventilation system.
 The second standard "all electric" home installed a cold climate air source heat pump and basic electric water heater instead of fossil fuel heating and hot water equipment.
-The total package costs, annual savings compared to the same home built to the 2020 RBES with the statewide mix of fuel types, simple payback, return on investment (ROI) and cash flow (assuming the incremental costs of building to the 2023 RBES are rolled into a 30-year 6% mortgage, and the annual mortgage payments are compared to the annual energy savings) are all presented in Table 1 - Standard Base Code Costs and Benefits Anticipated, in Appendix A.

-Code Costs and Benefits Anticipated, in Appendix A. With a simple payback shorter than the life of the measures, an ROI greater than 5%, and positive cash flow in all cases, we have determined that these two example home configurations demonstrate that the 2023 RBES is cost effective.
+The total package costs, annual savings compared to the same home built to the 2020 RBES with the statewide mix of fuel types, simple payback, return on investment (ROI) and cash flow (assuming the incremental costs of building to the 2023 RBES are rolled into a 30-year 6% APR mortgage, and the annual mortgage payments are compared to the annual energy savings) are all presented in Attachment A, Table 1.
+With a simple payback shorter than the life of the measures, an ROI greater than 8%, and positive cash flow in all cases, we have determined that these example home configurations demonstrate that the 2023 RBES is cost effective.

-Additionally, in order to show the benefits of the climate impacts, we have included the current societal cost of carbon for the saved energy.
-When considering the societal cost of carbon as a benefit, the savings and all of the cost effectiveness metrics increase significantly.
+Additionally, in order to show the benefits of the climate impacts, Table 1 also shows the calculations when current societal cost of carbon for the saved energy are included.
+When considering the societal cost of carbon as a benefit, the savings and cost effectiveness metrics increase significantly.

 The stretch code standards for the 2023 RBES require improved energy performance at a slightly higher cost.
 In addition to the measures listed above for the standard home, the "low cost" stretch home also included points for low-flow water fixtures and a demand response enabled thermostat.
 The stretch "all electric" home swapped out the standard electric water heater for a more efficient heat pump water heater.
-Similar to the results for the standard "low cost" and "all electric" homes, these homes upgraded to the stretch code are also all cost effective, as shown in t in Table 2 - Stretch Code Costs and Benefits

-Anticipated, in Appendix A. Adding in the social cost of carbon makes the results look even better.
+Similar to the results for the standard "low cost" and "all electric" homes, these homes upgraded to the stretch code are also all cost effective, as shown in Attachment A, Table 3.
+Adding in the social cost of carbon makes the results look even better.

-This analysis for both the Base Code and the Stretch Code for two sample buildings demonstrate savings greater than costs and therefore the cost effectiveness of the 2023 RBES.
+This analysis for both the Base Code and the Stretch Code demonstrates savings greater than costs and therefore the cost effectiveness of the 2023 RBES.